How to Use Mini Hurdles When Coaching Young Athletes

 Mini hurdling involves running fast over low objects.
-I use 30cm high “mini hurdles” for this activity.
+I use 30cm high “mini hurdles”, sometimes known as “wickets”, for this activity.

 The aim of mini hurdling is to teach a smooth, uninterrupted running action over low obstacles.
 Such objects are far less intimidating to beginners than the regular hurdles used in competition.
 This results in the athletes running more aggressively at, over and between the hurdles, which gives them the feel for fast hurdling.
 The mini hurdles also encourage a fast stepping action over the hurdles, which is a desirable hurdling skill.

 - Placed at random distances on the track.

 - Placed at correct competition distances on the track.